Project

 Pricing: Oraclize currently charges $0.01 per request.

-#6 Updated by didi over 7 years ago
+#6 Updated by didi almost 8 years ago

 Difference between Money and Currency.